Elvis-Jiang/Auxo/README.md

 ## About the source code and data sets

-We have implemented the basic idea GSS_Chain (GSS_Chain.h), Auxo (Auxo.h), and compacted Auxo (ComAuxo.h) in C++.
+We have implemented the basic idea GSS_Chain (GSS_Chain.cpp), Auxo (Auxo.cpp), and compacted Auxo (ComAuxo.cpp) in C++.
 We complete the code on Linux 5.4.0-99-generic and compile successfully using gcc 7.5.0.
 The hash function we use is in the file querysupportstruct.h.

 All the data sets we use can be downloaded from the below website:
 ```